Telling and Preserving the Stories of Survivors

 Read the full study description.

 The project researchers are Rev. Gerard J. McGlone, S.J., principal investigator, and Justine Huynh, graduate research assistant.
-Please know that Rev. McGlone will be blind to (not be able to know) participants’ identity.
-Due to the sensitive nature of this research and the fact that Rev. McGlone is a priest, he will only be a resource to those who request it.
-Justine Huynh will be the primary contact person throughout the course of the study.
+Please know that Rev. McGlone was blind to (not be able to know) participants’ identity.
+Due to the sensitive nature of this research and the fact that Rev. McGlone is a priest, he was only a resource to those who requested it.
+Justine Huynh was the primary contact person throughout the course of the study.

 Who should I contact with questions?